 The NSW Health Aboriginal Environmental Health Officer Training Program was developed to build an Aboriginal workforce with the leadership and technical skills to progress environmental health issues into the future.

 Trainees are employed full-time by a Public Health Unit or Local Government Council as a Trainee Environmental Health Officer (EHO) in urban, rural and remote NSW.
-At the same time, they undertake a six year, Bachelor of Natural Science (Environmental and Health) degree by distance learning through the University of Western Sydney (UWS).
+At the same time, they undertake a six year, Bachelor of Science (Environmental Health) degree by distance learning through the Western Sydney University (WSU).

 More information is available on the Aboriginal Environmental Health Officer Training Program.

-The NSW Aboriginal Mental Health Worker Training Program is a mental health traineeship program for Aboriginal people.
-It is an important workforce development strategy that aims to employ and train Aboriginal people as mental health professionals in NSW Local Health District (LHD) mental health services to further enhance the Aboriginal mental health workforce to support the needs of Aboriginal communities across New South Wales.
+The NSW Aboriginal Mental Health Workforce Training Program is a mental health traineeship program that aims to employ and train Aboriginal people as mental health professionals in NSW Local Health District (LHD) mental health services to further enhance the Aboriginal mental health workforce to support the needs of Aboriginal communities across New South Wales.

-The program is made up of three elements:
+The three year program is made up of three core elements:

 There are a range of other NSW Health training programs to assist you to achieve a successful career in health.